 The foundation of Property and Tenant Management Systems is task-specific data collection, mapping to advanced workflow, notification, and reporting capabilities.
 They offer interfaces for multiple user personas in the property environment including tenants, management staff, and vendors.
 Additionally, they should provide options for configurable visibility into a single property, group of properties, or portfolio based on roles and associated access permissions.

 Property and Tenant Management Systems are licensed on a per-square-foot basis based on property type and portfolio size.
 They may charge by the module, or license the entire platform at a single price.
-There is generally a one-time setup component and deployment should be significantly shorter and easier in terms of internal resource requirements than any of the other options presented with the exception of a simple work order system.
+There is generally a one-time setup component and deployment should be significantly shorter and easier in terms of internal resource requirements than any of the other options presented with the exception of a simple work order software.
 Modern systems should be completely cloud-based and offer mobile applications for each of the major smartphone and tablet platforms – Andriod, iOS, BlackBerry.

 Property and Tenant Management Providers include: Building Engines, Angus Anywhere, Electronic Tenant Solutions, and MRI/Workspeed.